codelingo/docs/docs/index.md

 ## Flows
 Flows automate common developer workflows.

 Flows can be configured directly in YAML or via the Flow Composer GUI.
-This allows you to build custom worktflows with your tenets, and integrations with your existing tools through Bots.
+This allows you to build custom workflows with your tenets, and integrations with your existing tools through Bots.

 Build custom debug dashboards, crash reports, code review UIs and monitoring systems.